-Today, there are many types of DAOs, with different purposes.
-Some specialize in collective investment of art, physical and digital items, such as PleasrDAO, but there is everything, and even Elon Musk's brother has one.
+Today, there are many types of DAOs with different purposes.
+Some specialize in the collective investment of art, physical and digital items, such as PleasrDAO, but there is everything, and even Elon Musk’s brother has one.

-In 2021 we saw an explosion of memecoins and a slew of dog-themed tokens take over cryptocurrency.
-Coins inspired by puppies, memes, and Elon Musk, such as Shiba Inu (SHIB), Dogelon Mars (ELON), Floki Inu (FLOKI), emerged and tried to capitalize on the sudden commercial success of DOGE.
-While they grew explosively, these assets have proven highly volatile; but the memecoins trend does not yet seem ready to leave the crypto sphere.
+In 2021, we saw an explosion of memecoins and a slew of dog-themed tokens take over cryptocurrency.
+Coins inspired by puppies, memes, and Elon Musk, such as Shiba Inu (SHIB), Dogelon Mars (ELON), and Floki Inu (FLOKI), emerged and tried to capitalize on the sudden commercial success of DOGE.
+While they grew explosively, these assets have proven highly volatile, but the memecoins trend does not yet seem ready to leave the crypto sphere.

 People wildly use Altcoins in the digital currency ecosystem, especially in trading.
 The term is an acronym for “alternative coins.”
 It refers to any crypto coin other than Bitcoin.
 In this sense, Ethereum is the most crucial altcoin in the adoption and market capitalization ecosystem.
 Many community enthusiasts often use the term to refer to lesser coins relative to their ranking by market capitalization.

-2021 was the altcoin's year.
-Beyond Bitcoin, the digital currency market experienced significant growth, with many altcoins posting yields and investment returns higher than the leading cryptocurrency.
+2021 was the altcoin’s year.
+Beyond Bitcoin, the digital currency market experienced significant growth, with many altcoins posting yields and investment returns higher than the leading cryptocurrencies.

-DApp is a contraction for "Decentralized App."
+DApp is a contraction for “Decentralized App.”
 The term refers to software apps in Blockchain technology or peer-to-peer (P2P) networks.
-Due to their decentralized nature, nobody can control these apps, as with well-known apps such as Uber or Instagram need a central authority to operate.
+Due to their decentralized nature, nobody can control these apps, as well-known apps such as Uber or Instagram need a central authority.